This is only a partial list of the plants and seeds we have available, send $2 ($4 foreign) for our complete paper catalog.

 Colletia ulicina ”Kunko rojo” “Wayun”

 Rhamnaceae.
 Very unusual and amazingly cool shrub to 10′ tall.
 Nearly leafless branches covered in many small, multibranched, photosynthetic green spines.
 Tubular red flowers are borne in mass along the branch ends.
 Endemic to central Chile.
 Arguably the most interesting and showy species of this South American genus.
 Can be planted as a living fence.
 Nitrogen fixing and drought hardy.
-Seed may do better with cold treatment, though some germination warm.
+Seed may do better with cold treatment, though some germination warm in 3-8 weeks.
+Fresh seed harvest.
 Z8a

 Conanthera campanulata ”Pajarito del Campo”